Jason Feddy: 133 Band

-In 2014 Laguna Beach resident Clay Berryhill gathered together eight local musicians, including Feddy as guitar player and singer, to create a new band modeled after the Traveling Wilburys, called the 133 Band.
+In 2014 Laguna Beach resident Clay Berryhill gathered eight local musicians, including Feddy as guitar player and singer, to create a new band modeled after the Traveling Wilburys, called the 133 Band.
 In addition to Feddy, the 133 Band features Beth Fitchett-Wood (guitar & vocals), Steve Wood (keyboards & vocals) Poul Pedersen (guitar & vocals), Bob Hawkins (lead guitar), Alan Deremo (bass), Nick Hernandez (ukulele, guitar & vocals), and Drew Hester (drums).

 The 133 Band made its debut by opening for The Beach Boys at the Irvine Bowl.
 It has also self-produced an EP, a CD, and a documentary film about the making of the band and its members.

 Theater, television, film

 In 2018, Feddy wrote fourteen original songs for the play Two's a Crowd, including the single "If Only."
 The musical comedy, written and produced by award-winning comedienne Rita Rudner and her British producer husband Martin Bergman, opened at the Laguna Playhouse in September 2018, starring Rita Rudner and The Phantom of the Operas Davis Gaines.
 Feddy also served as musical director for the opening run.
 The show opened a six-week off-Broadway run in New York City during the summer of 2019, with Feddy also appearing onstage and singing.
-A review by the New York Times described Feddy's show persona as "rumpled charm."
+A review by The New York Times described Feddy's show persona as "rumpled charm."

-In 2017 Feddy co-narrated the short film "Everything Laguna Beach."
+In 2017 Feddy co-narrated the short film Everything Laguna Beach.

 Feddy has written and performed songs for the Mary-Kate and Ashley Olsen TV series So Little Time, feature film Divorce Invitation (starring Paul Sorvino & Elliott Gould), and soundtrack for the documentary film "Home Again."